Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
-- Divide the server by logic: basic http (get), WebR6Editor, and live-SSE.
-- A database as the backbone of the room system
+- A database as the backbone of the room system.
-  (and the possible user system).
-- Organize the server.
 - Begin using JQuery.
 - Add comments and overall documentation to the code.
 - Create images for the basic tools.